Yejashi/obsidianNotes/Research/LLVM/LLVM-Passess.md

 - Function Inlining: Replaces a function call with the body of the function, eliminating the call overhead.

 ##### Custom Passes
+You can write your own custom passes to achieve specific goals, such as optimizing specific patterns or gathering statistics on optimization attempts, like the number of transformations applied per function.

+There are three main ways to create custom passes in LLVM: